jellydn/react-email-starter/readme.md

 Then, run the development server:

+_This will might take a while on the 1st run as it's installing nextjs on development mode._

 ```sh
 npm run dev
 # or
 yarn dev
 ```

-Open [localhost:3001](http://localhost:3001) with your browser to see the result.
+Open [localhost:3000](http://localhost:3000) with your browser to see the result.

 ## References